AlexLeiba/React-News-App/README.md

 # The project has the following features:

-* Display a category of news
+* Display a category of news.
 * Paginate news
 * Display individual news
 * Add/remove news to favorites